 Ryan realized this soon after transferring to Troop 125.
 At his second meeting, he gave a presentation on Tourette syndrome to the troop.
 He talked about his book, how long it took to write and, especially, how he lives with the disorder.
 “I answered all their questions, and they haven’t asked me about it since.”

 Refusing to let his disability hold him back, Ryan established himself as a leader, serving in the position of troop guide.
-As he worked toward Eagle Scout rank, he became the first Scout in the troop to earn the Horsemanship and Shotgun Shooting merit badges.
+As he worked toward Eagle Scout rank, he became the first Scout in the troop to earn the Horsemanship merit badge.

 For his Eagle project, he recruited troop members to help him line the hymnal racks at Our Lady of Mount Carmel Catholic Church with carpeting.
 (The project will both preserve book bindings and reduce the noise that had traditionally followed each hymn during worship service.)